thejasbabu/userManagement/README.md

 A service which stores and retrieves user data from mongoDb.

 ## Dependencies

 1. Install Go
-2. Install Glide
+2. Install Dep

 ## Set-up

 1. Run the below command to install dependencies
-`glide install`
+`dep ensure`

-2. Run the below command to compile and run
+2. Run the below command to compile
-`make build run`
+`make build` or `make linux-build`

+3. Run the executable to run the application
+`./main`